Researching Pilgrimage in Ireland

 This study involves frameworks and approaches that can considered pilgrimage in terms of both the representational (understandings, narratives, ideologies) and the practical/ nonrepresentational (embodied experiences, beliefs, sensual).
 This requires the consideration of methodological challenges in attempts to access and capture a holistic appreciation of pilgrimage (including the experiential and sensual, as much as the observable and representable) as it is occurring in place.

-The adoption of a ‘mobility ethnography’ allows for the integration of the theoretical framework of the new mobilities paradigm, with particular reference to the geographies of mobilities, and an ethnographic approach.
-Such an approach allows for a blend of the strength of ethnography, as a methodology that privileges direct contact with people in place, and more recent innovations that aim to get closer to the actual practices as they are occurring, so to access and to capture them in real time.
-This mobility ethnography consists of a collection of complementary methods: participant observation, photography, audio-visual recording, interviews, and visual and documentary research.
+The adoption of a ethnographic methodology allows for the integration of the theoretical framework of the geographies of mobilities, nonrepresentational geographies and an ethnographic approach.
+This allows for a blend of the strength of ethnography, as a methodology that privileges direct contact with people in place, and more recent innovations that aim to get closer to the actual practices as they are occurring, so to access and to capture them in real time.
+This ethnography consists of a collection of complementary methods: participant observation, photography, audio-visual recording, interviews, and visual and documentary research.

-The research focuses on a number of case studies, including local/regional devotional sites (a selection of holy wells in the South West of Ireland) and a national pilgrimage location (Croagh Patrick).
+The research focuses on a number of case studies, including local/regional devotional sites (a selection of holy wells in the South West of Ireland) and twp national pilgrimage locations (Croagh Patrick and Lough Derg).
 The fieldwork requires that each site be visited multiple times, especially at key dates/feast days.